Diamondbacks vs. Dodgers Player Props Betting Odds

-Player prop bet options for Mookie Betts, Corbin Carroll and others are listed when the Los Angeles Dodgers host the Arizona Diamondbacks at Dodger Stadium on Monday (at 10:10 PM ET).
+Mookie Betts and Corbin Carroll are two of the players with prop bets available when the Los Angeles Dodgers and the Arizona Diamondbacks square off at Dodger Stadium on Tuesday (at 10:10 PM ET).

 Bet on this matchup or its props with BetMGM!